LordVGames/ConfigurableProgMsgs/README.md

 All chat messages also support the normal unity rich text formatting.
 You can find all the available formatting options [here](https://docs.unity3d.com/Packages/com.unity.textmeshpro@4.0/manual/RichTextSupportedTags.html).

-Even though this is my first mod, I've tested it a lot.
-If there are any problems or if you got a suggestion for the mod, then create an issue on the [github repo]() or ping me in the RoR2 modding discord.
+I've tested this a bunch by myself to make sure things work, but there may still be problems.
+If there are any, or if you got a suggestion for the mod, then create an issue on the [github repo]() or ping me in the RoR2 modding discord.